Research Policy Handbook

 C. NIH Guidelines

-The National Institutes of Health Guidelines for Human Stem Cell Research are effective as of July 7, 2009.
-These Guidelines apply to other federal departments and agencies as well.
+The National Institutes of Health Guidelines for Human Stem Cell Research apply to NIH-supported research and other federal departments and agencies as well.

 6. Responsibilities of the Vice Provost and Dean of Research